 Unicameral Kids: This teaching tool is designed for use in a classroom of fourth-graders.
 Featuring videos, coloring pages and fun facts about the Legislature, the site prepares students for an upcoming field trip to the Capitol.

 Unicameral Youth Legislature: The Unicameral Youth Legislature combines a three-day legislative simulation with leadership-building and social activities to help young Nebraskans better understand the workings of our representative democracy.
-The youth legislature, designed for students ages 14-17, takes place at the Nebraska State Capitol and the University of Nebraska-Lincoln.
+The youth legislature, designed for high school students, takes place at the Nebraska State Capitol and the University of Nebraska-Lincoln.

 Visit our publications page to learn about and order printed materials about the Nebraska Legislature.